bqv/rc/README.md

 This is a modified uk-dvorak layout for x.org's xkb which includes a bunch of extra characters:

 - ÄÖÜÆØÅÐÞ for typing Scandinavian/Germanic languages, or other languages that use them.
-- A lot of combining diacritics for creating even more letters.
+- A lot of combining diacritics for creating even more letters (âőæà...).
 - A series of greek characters for mathematical equations and similar things
 - Various other symbols like ©®¤¢¥¶×÷†‡±☭¡¹²³¼¾° for various other uses.